Retrodad0001/odin_ascii_crawler/README.md

-# Learning Odin and SDL3 2D API
+# Learning Odin and the SDL3 2D API

 Learning the Odin language and SDL3 by building a simplified 2D ASCII dungeon crawler game and sharing it with the community.
 I will use the SDL 2D API (not the new GPU API)